flamestream/input-device-emitter/README.md

 # FS Input Device Emitter
-An emitter that sends UDP packets with pointer and/or gamepad information.
+An emitter that sends UDP packets with pointer, keyboard and/or gamepad information.

 Intended to be used in Warudo for tracking purpose with FS Input Receiver Plugin, but it's generic enough to be usable anywhere it fits.